 1. The Mersey Ferries

 Ferry ‘cross the Mersey?
 Yes, please.
-Taking a voyage on the wildly colorful Mersey Ferry is one of the most fun things to do in Liverpool.
+Taking a voyage on the wildly colourful Mersey Ferry is one of the most fun things to do in Liverpool.

 These 50-minute long sightseeing cruises give visitors a unique riverside perspective of the city’s iconic landmarks and skyline.
 Expert commentary plays overhead and explains all the sights while you sit back and relax.